Where to See Christmas Lights in San Diego

 One of our favorite traditions is visiting both venues and neighborhoods that put their time and their hearts into stringing Christmas lights.
 Why do they do it?

-As one homeowner from Poway’s Candy Cane Lane said last year “It brings families together, and to see the awe-inspired faces of the children and their excited smiles, believe me, it’s makes it all worthwhile.”
+As one homeowner from Poway’s Candy Cane Lane said last year “It brings families together, and to see the awe-inspired faces of the children and their excited smiles – believe me – it makes it all worthwhile.”

-Though some holiday events have been cancelled due to COVID-19, one tradition that hasn’t changed is that we can hop in the car (with people in our own household, of course) put on our favorite Christmas tunes, and drive out to see some amazing Christmas lights and displays.
+One of our favorite traditions each year in December is to hop in the car put on our favorite Christmas tunes, and drive out to see some amazing San Diego Christmas lights and displays.

 Here are some recommended places to see the Christmas lights in San Diego.
 These include both businesses and private neighborhoods.
 From spirited communities to outdoor events at amusement parks, there’s enough out there to set the mood for a happy holiday!